Brotherton Library: Architecture and building history

 The contrast between the exterior and the interior of the Brotherton could not be greater.
 Through the glass doors leading from the Parkinson Building into the library, a small entrance hall with a short flight of steps leads up to swing doors which open on to a large cylindrical space surmounted by a concrete dome.
 The diameter of the room, 160 feet, was deliberately made wider than the 140 feet of the British Museum Reading Room, on which it was modelled.
 Twenty columns of green Swedish marble, each comprising three drums weighing three tons each, support the coffered dome, and there is a balcony with a decorative iron balustrade and an elaborate art deco electrolier suspended from the dome's centre.
 On the main floor, the bookshelves are mostly located in bays underneath the balcony; the balcony has an ambulatory providing access to the various subject-areas and to the Brotherton Collection at the rear.

 Beneath the main floor of the library are two further circular floors.
 In 1993, a three-floor extension at the rear, the West Building, was opened to provide more space for readers, books and library staff, and to unite the Brotherton Collection with other Special Collections that have accumulated over the years.

 Art collection

-Works in the University's Art Collection, also managed by the Library, can be seen in the University Gallery, located in the Parkinson Building.
+Works in the university's Art Collection, also managed by the library, can be seen in the University Gallery, located in the Parkinson Building.

 Miscellaneous

-The University celebrated the 75th anniversary of the opening of the library with a programme of talks and conducted tours of the building, which culminated on 6 October 2011 in a lecture by Melvyn Bragg, the Chancellor of the University, entitled "The Book of Books – the radical impact of the King James Bible, 1611–2011".
+The university celebrated the 75th anniversary of the opening of the library with a programme of talks and conducted tours of the building, which culminated on 6 October 2011 in a lecture by Melvyn Bragg, the then Chancellor of the university, entitled "The Book of Books – the radical impact of the King James Bible, 1611–2011".